 “approach offering.”
 The Hebrew is qorban (#07133 קֹרְבָּן).
 Qorban began as the verbal noun derived from the verb qarab, and thus qorban derives its basic meaning from the word qarab, “to bring, to approach with.”
 This is why E. W. Bullinger called the qorban an “admittance offering.”
 Bullinger writes: “It is the present brought to this day in the East in order to secure an audience, or to see the face of the superior, and find access to his presence.
-Hence called today, ‘the face-offering.’ …Hence, Korban is essentially an admittance offering; securing the entre” (The Companion Bible; Appendix 43, “Offer” and “Offerings”).
+Hence called today, ‘the face-offering.’ …Hence, Korban is essentially an admittance offering; securing the entrée.”a

 The word qorban was clearly associated with approaching God in His Tabernacle/Temple, because it occurs 40 times in Leviticus, 38 times in Numbers, and 2 in Ezekiel (Ezek.
 20:28 referring to Israel offering at a High Place, and Ezek.
-40:43 referring to offerings at the Millennial Temple) (Theological Dict. of the Old Testament, Vol. XIII, p.
-153).
-So out of 80 occurrences in the Bible, 78 of those are in Leviticus and Numbers.
+40:43 referring to offerings at the Millennial Temple).c So out of 80 occurrences in the Bible, 78 of those are in Leviticus and Numbers.
 Hebrew lexicons tell us that qorban is the least specific Hebrew word for an offering, which is logical because being able to approach God was part of every offering.
-Although it is perfectly acceptable, and no doubt in some cases even preferred, to translated qorban simply as “offering,” doing so disassociates the offering from the reason that the offering was brought in the first place, which is found in the root word qarab: the qorban allowed the offeror to approach God, and come near to Him without danger of death.
+Although it is perfectly acceptable, and no doubt in some cases even preferred, to translate qorban simply as “offering,” doing so disassociates the offering from the reason that the offering was brought in the first place, which is found in the root word qarab: the qorban allowed the offeror to approach God, and come near to Him without danger of death.
 It is because of the clarity of “approach offering” that the REV translation usually has “approach offering” when qorban is in the Hebrew text.